 Enforcement efforts will focus on achieving long-term compliance with the Zoning Ordinance and recovery of unpaid Business License and Transient Occupancy Tax (TOT).
 Concerns regarding potentially unlawful vacation rentals or home sharing rentals should be directed to the City's code enforcement staff by either visiting the Building and Zoning Code Violations web page or calling the "Request for Investigation" hotline at (805) 897-2676.

 In August 2015, City Council directed staff to return in six months with an update on enforcement efforts.
-That public meeting was held March 1, 2016.
-The next six-month update is scheduled for October 11, 2016.
+Two updates have since been provided on March 1, 2016 and October 11, 2016.
+The next six-month update will be scheduled in Spring 2017.

 To receive updates and notices, click here to create a MySB Quick Subscriptions Account.
 Scroll down to the Newsletters & Bulletins section and select Vacation Rentals from the "Newsletters & Bulletins" dropdown.